tuf75588/reactjs-projects/dynamic-div-generator/README.md

 ### Continuous Integration

 By default `npm test` runs the watcher with interactive CLI.
-However, you can force it to run tests once and finish the process by setting an environment variable called `CI`.
+However, you can force it to run tests once and finish the process by setting an environment letiable called `CI`.

 When creating a build of your application with `npm run build` linter warnings are not checked by default.
-Like `npm test`, you can force the build to perform a linter warning check by setting the environment variable `CI`.
+Like `npm test`, you can force the build to perform a linter warning check by setting the environment letiable `CI`.
 If any warnings are encountered then the build fails.

-Popular CI servers already set the environment variable `CI` by default but you can do this yourself too:
+Popular CI servers already set the environment letiable `CI` by default but you can do this yourself too:

 ### On CI servers
 #### Travis CI